 Discussing now with the other five villages directly on the south end of the lake.
 Next one is Le Pon Lay.

 Working with local artisans to create crafts ranging from custom fabrics and longyis (sarongs), bamboo mats, pottery and so on.
 We are in initial stages right now, and will be organizing this through the summer and later connect them to an online marketplace so they can sell both locally and to our bigger audience.

-Created joint venture tourism platform, Find Myanmar, to help boost visibility of Indawgyi Lake and Kachin State which has already succeeded in drawing more tourists to the region.
+Created joint venture tourism platform to help boost visibility of Indawgyi Lake and Kachin State which has already succeeded in drawing more tourists to the region.